dmancrazy/MonopolyGame/README.md

 ```

 # Running the Game
 There should be 3 folders in practice containing .java files called Actions, Configuration and GamePieces.
 Leave those folders as they are, you don't need to pull the files out.
-It is important that you REMOVE the 4 Test files from this folder because it won't compile if you are trying to run the game.
+It is important that you REMOVE the 4 Test files from this folder and delete their respective classesif you have already complied them, because it won't compile if you are trying to run the game.

 # Text-Based Game
 After using the command prompt to change directories to the practice and run the following commands in that directory.